nga-pham/booking-website/spec-design-booking-website.md

 Toaster for notification, as a single component at root level.

 ## data
-The data will be stored in JSON format, in single file ```src/data/partners.json``` file.
+The data of shops will be stored in JSON format, in single file ```src/data/partners.json``` file.
 Each shop will have the following information:

 ## Landing page
 * Component route path (Index element)